-After completing this process, restart your system and once it restarted, go to the Folder Options again and change the viewing of hidden files to their default settings.
+After completing this process, restart your system and once it has restarted, go to the Folder Options again and change the viewing of hidden files to their default settings.

-Try deleting some files, empty from the recycle bin, and check if it reappears after a restart.
+Try deleting some files, empty them from the recycle bin, and check if it reappears after a restart.

 Hopefully, this should resolve the problem.